What is IRS Form 1040 Schedule 2?

 - If you received income from an employer that didn't withhold Social Security or Medicare taxes, you'll report that amount here.
 You also need to complete and attach Form 4137 for unreported tips or Form 8919 for uncollected taxes.

-- If you received early distributions, taxable distributions, or made excess contributions to or from certain retirement plans or tax-favored accounts, you'll enter that amount here.
+- If you received a distribution subject to additional taxes from an IRAs or other similar account, or made excess contributions to certain retirement plans or tax-favored accounts, you'll enter that amount of tax here.
 You should complete and attach Form 5329 if required.
 Note that the requirement to take a minimum required distribution has been waived for tax year 2020.

-- On this line, you'll enter the amount you owe for any taxes that aren't reported elsewhere on your Form 1040 or other schedules.
+On the remaining lines, you'll enter the amount you owe for any taxes that aren't reported elsewhere on your Form 1040 or other schedules.
 For instance, if you owe additional Medicare taxes, you'll fill out Form 8959 and enter that amount here.
 If you owe net investment income tax, you'll fill out Form 8960 and enter that amount here.